Table of Contents[Hide][Show]

 - GoPro Camera

-COVID-19 has changed what ski season 2020-2021 will look like.
-Indoors restaurant dining will be limited.
+COVID-19 has still changed what ski season 2021-2022 will look like.
 Eating outdoors likely will still be common even in the winter weather.
-Masks or face coverings will be required.
+Masks or face coverings may be required in some places.
 So, there are a few additional items that you may want to be sure to pack for this winter.

 - A backpack for one of the adults to carry packed lunches and snacks